nahuel-ianni/nahuel-ianni/README.md

 ## Welcome, visitor
 ### to Nahuel's profile
-I'm an argentinian who got lost around Europe and ended up in Sweden somehow.
+I got lost around Europe and ended up in Sweden somehow.

-🤔 Full-stack software engineer
+⚡ Full-stack software engineer
 🔭 Currently working as a project manager / team coach
 📫 Bachelor's degree in computer science
-😄 Under constant improvements
-⚡ Guitar player
+💬 Thirst for knowledge

 ### Learn more about me